The Library of Nonhuman Books

 Description

 Fred Reinfeld’s Complete Book of Chess Openings may also have been an obvious choice; after all, this game has long been associated with the idea of determinism, algorithm, and automaton.
 One could call the result of the nonhuman rereading of this book a failure.
 Obviously, the algorithm had difficulties making sense of the chess notations and chess boards depicted.
 In view of the few remaining meaningful words per page, it is easy to guess which of them were decisive for the choice of pictures.
 Thus, unsurprisingly, there are many pictures of kings, knights, queens, bishops, and illustrations of “aggressively” conducted matches.
-Sometimes the machine “rescues” itself in drawings containing the same word material (“Declined,” 42).
-Often, however, the algorithm seems to capitulate, answering to the incomprehensible maze of numbers and letters with chemical formulas, maps, floor plans, technical drawings etc. Sometimes, however, it surprises with “creative” solutions, for example when it interprets the chess notation “BxB,” surrounded by the words “meet” and “encountering,” as an abbreviation of “BoyxBoy Oneshots” (40) as the selected illustration shows.
+Sometimes the machine “rescues” itself in drawings containing the same word material (see “Declined,” 42).
+Often, however, the algorithm seems to capitulate, answering to the incomprehensible maze of numbers and letters with chemical formulas, maps, floor plans, technical drawings etc. Sometimes, however, it surprises with “creative” solutions, for example when it interprets the chess notation “BxB,” surrounded by the words “meet” and “encountering,” as an abbreviation of “BoyxBoy Oneshots” (40).

 Two copies with different readings.
+Photo apod.li.

 A Nonhuman Reading of Fifty Shades of Grey by E L James